-If you want to change the standard collating sequence, you must code an S in column 26 of the header specification and code ALTSEQ statements.
+If you want to change the standard collating sequence for specified control fields, code an F in column 26 of the header specification, code ALTSEQ statements, and code an A in column 20 for each normal or opposite control field specification you want to change.

 You can code as many ALTSEQ statements as you need.
-Each one must begin with ALTSEQ and can contain a maximum of 96 positions.
+Each statement must begin with ALTSEQ and can contain a maximum of 96 positions.